MQ-06/mariam-innovaxel-qadeem/readme.md

 - **GET** `/api/stats/:shortCode` : View statistics for a shortened URL.

 ## Notes
-I tried to match the innovaxel color theme for the frontend and you can test the required functionality via frontend.
+I tried to match the innovaxel color theme for the frontend and you can test the required functionality through frontend.